melanietosik/bow-sentiment-classifier/README.md

 ####  N-gram and vocabulary size

 Testing n-gram sizes between `[1-4]` surprisingly did not yield very promising results.
 Evaluating different vocabulary sizes [`10k, 50k, 100k`] did not significantly affect model performance either.
 Reverting the tokenization scheme back to `[1]` and _including_ stop words and punctuation improves the results, especially when using bigrams over unigrams.
 Increasing the number of epochs to 5 again was necessary for the learning curve to converge.
-Still, the best results are consistently achieved with the more rigorous tokenization scheme `[2]` and using unigrams [`n=1`] only.
+Still, the best results are consistently achieved with the more rigorous tokenization scheme `[2]` and using unigrams [`n=1`] with a maximum vocabulary size of `[50k`].

 #### Embedding size

+Results: `200d` > `100d` > `50d`.

 #### Optimizer